mlsteele/hanabihand/README.md

 $ npm run build
 ```

-Alternatively, this build when the source changes.
+Alternatively, this rebuilds when the source changes.
 ```
 $ npm run watch
 ```